-1. As required under HG§19-303, provide a written description of gaps in the availability of specialist providers, including outpatient specialty care, to serve the uninsured cared for by the hospital.
+1. Description of gaps in the availability of specialist providers, including outpatient specialty care, to serve the uninsured cared for by the hospital.

 HCGH has subsidized physicians in several specialties to incentivize them to accept oncall coverage responsibilities serving both the Hospital's Emergency Department (ED) and consultation and treatment of Hospital inpatients.
 One of the issues (but certainly not the only issue) compelling physicians to refuse hospital call without financial subsidy, is the burden of uninsured patients.